 Instead of packing your December calendar with demos and trials, book a plane ticket to that client who's just about to close, or devote extra time to coaching a prospect through gaining executive buy-in.
 These are subtle shifts that will help you come out on top of your end-of-year number.

+Test out these strategies to have a productive December, and close more deals.
 Your holiday sales playbook must go beyond offering discounts.
 Your customers are smart.
-They know you’re trying to close as many deals as possible around the holidays.
-They also know the discount you’ve extended or the special terms you’ve offered are just there to get them to sign on the dotted line.
+They know you're trying to close as many deals as possible around the holidays.
+They also know the discount you've extended or the special terms you've offered are just there to get them to sign on the dotted line.

 Try a different approach, and see how the holiday selling season treats your stocking this year.
+And if you're looking for more ways to close your December deals, check out these sales closing techniques next.